dart-archive/www.dartlang.org/src/site/polymer/spa/index.markdown

   /// The path of the current [Page].
   @observable var route;

-  /// The [Router] which is going to control the app. final Router router = new Router(useFragment: true);
+  /// The [Router] that controls the app. final Router router = new Router(useFragment: true);

   domReady() {